 Studies have especially shown that managers who support their employees through the funding of comprehensive and accessible outpatient treatment programs can decrease absenteeism by as much as 91%.
 Not to mention that these proactive steps significantly reduce the risks of injuries at work by getting to the root of this problem on a far wider scale.

 Addiction in the workplace calls for Kentucky addiction treatment

 When addiction makes itself at home in the workplace, it can be an incredibly difficult problem to address, leaving employees at risk of both falling foul to negative work cultures and increasing their chances of injury on the job.
-Unfortunately, in-patient programs that take employees away from their jobs for untold periods can significantly worsen the absenteeism caused by this issue in the first place, making it far harder to encourage managers towards this plan of action.
+Unfortunately, in-patient programs that take employees away from their jobs for untold periods can significantly worsen the absenteeism caused by this issue in the first place, making it far harder to encourage managers toward this plan of action.

-By comparison, intensive outpatient programs that work with managers to keep employees at work during all-important recovery can make a huge difference for workplace functionality and happiness in general.
+By comparison, intensive outpatient programs that work with managers to keep employees at work during all-important recovery can make a huge difference in workplace functionality and happiness in general.
 Of course, it’s not possible to enforce treatment on people who don’t want it, but accessible solutions like those offered by RAC, made visible across entire workforces can certainly help to turn the tide on addiction in the workplace at last.